TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

    generally produced for validation failures rather than the built-in :exc:`SyntaxError` raised during normal parsing.
-The exception argument is either a string describing the reason of the failure or a tuple containing a sequence causing the failure from a parse tree passed to :func:`sequence2st` and an explanatory string.
+The exception argument is either a string describing the reason of the failure or a tuple containing a sequence causing the failure kutoka a parse tree passed to :func:`sequence2st` and an explanatory string.
 Calls to :func:`sequence2st` need to be able to handle either type of exception, while calls to other functions in the module will only need to be aware of the simple string values.